explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-firefox-plan.md

 ## Implementation plan

-### Steps
+### Build order

-1. **Branch**: create `cross-origin-storage` off `main`.
+Recommended order to build this feature in Firefox specifically, on a `cross-origin-storage` branch off `main`:

-2. **WebIDL surface + Navigator/WorkerNavigator wiring** (`af78acbd1d`) — `CrossOriginStorageManager`
+1. **WebIDL surface + Navigator/WorkerNavigator wiring**, pref-gated
+   (`dom.crossOriginStorage.enabled`): `CrossOriginStorageManager` interface,
-   interface, `CrossOriginStorageRequestFileHandleHash`/`Options` dictionaries transcribed from the spec's IDL block; `dom.crossOriginStorage.enabled` static pref; new `dom/crossoriginstorage/` directory and `moz.build`.
+   `CrossOriginStorageRequestFileHandleHash`/`Options` dictionaries transcribed from the spec's IDL block, in a new `dom/crossoriginstorage/` directory.
+Methods reject with a placeholder error until the actor exists.
-3. **Request validation + Permissions Policy gating** (`fb736fe732`) — recognized-algorithm check
-   plus per-algorithm hex-length validation for every WebCrypto-recognized algorithm, not just SHA-256 (closing the path-traversal-shaped footgun both Servo's and Ladybird's own notes flag);
+2. **Request validation + Permissions Policy gating**: per-algorithm hash-shape checks for every WebCrypto-recognized algorithm, not just SHA-256 (see decision 5); register `cross-origin-storage` in `sSupportedFeatures[]` and check via `FeaturePolicyUtils::IsFeatureAllowed` before validation.
-   `origins` option normalization capped at 100 entries; `FeaturePolicyUtils::IsFeatureAllowed` check before validation; all rejections queued as a task per spec, never a synchronous throw.
-4. **`PCrossOriginStorage` actor + in-memory registry singleton** (`8b3fc546b8`) — protocol
+3. **`PCrossOriginStorage` actor + in-memory `CrossOriginStorageRegistry` singleton** on the PBackground thread (decisions 1, 7, 8).
-   registration in `PBackground.ipdl`/`BackgroundParentImpl`/`BackgroundChildImpl`;
-   `CrossOriginStorageRegistry` singleton with the state machine and outstanding-writer-count cleanup from decision 8.
-5. **Wire `CrossOriginStorageManager::RequestFileHandle()` to the actor** for both read and create requests (`d1ea9f6d7a`), constructing a real `dom::FileSystemFileHandle` per decision 2.
+4. **Wire `CrossOriginStorageManager::RequestFileHandle()` to the actor** for both read and create requests, constructing a real `dom::FileSystemFileHandle` (decision 2) and `CrossOriginStorageWritableFileStream` (decisions 2–4) for the write path.
-6. **Fix: register `cross-origin-storage` as a recognized Permissions Policy feature** (`d70f3fb446`) — found via manual testing against a public COS test page (`web-ai-community.github.io/cross-origin-storage-extension/test.html`): `sSupportedFeatures[]` had never been given an entry, so `DefaultAllowListFeature` fell through to deny-all for every request, surfacing as `NotAllowedError` regardless of caller.
-7. **Fix: add `CrossOriginStorageWritableFileStream` for a real `write()` method** (`5399bc79ad`) — also found via manual testing: `createWritable()` had been resolving with a plain `WritableStream` (via `WritableStream::CreateNative`), which per WHATWG Streams has no `.write()` method at all; decision 2 above covers the class actually built to fix this.
-8. **Implement list- and wildcard-scoped disclosure and visibility upgrades** (`ccc8e52764`) — the `origins` option, previously rejected outright as "not yet supported by this implementation".
-9. **Import the COS WPT suite from `wpt#61811` and run it against the local build** (`7ecf94fba7`) — copying both `cross-origin-storage/` and the separately-located `interfaces/cross-origin-storage.idl` (`idlharness.js` fetches it independently; missing it broke every worker-global test with a fetch error, not a real failure).
+5. **Import and run the COS WPT suite** (`testing/web-platform/tests/cross-origin-storage/`, plus the separately-located `interfaces/cross-origin-storage.idl` that `idlharness.js` needs) to validate the round trip end to end — this validates the core round trip before layering more scopes and persistence on top.
+6. **List- and wildcard-scoped disclosure and the monotonic visibility-upgrade rule** (decision 7).
+7. **Persistence (decision 10), real storage-budget eviction (decision 13), Public Hash List +
+   GREASE'ing (decisions 12, 16), and rate limiting (decision 14)** — these are naturally bundled since they all touch the same registry/write-path surface.
+8. **`nsIClearDataService` integration** with revoke-and-GC semantics (decision 15).
+9. **gtest coverage** for the registry, utils, and rate limiter, directly against the PBackground-thread singletons (no script/IPC) — see the Verification plan below.
-10. **Add a GitHub Actions workflow** building macOS arm64 and publishing to GitHub Releases on push to this branch (`e410108b1f`) — `.github/workflows/cross-origin-storage-build.yml`, so testers can try the feature without building from source; publishes to a rolling `cross-origin-storage-latest` release tag.
+10. **CI**: a `workflow_dispatch`-only GitHub Actions workflow building and publishing macOS/Linux/Windows builds to a rolling release tag, so testers can try the feature without building from source.
-11. **Fix: implement `seek()`/`truncate()` and ArrayBuffer/ArrayBufferView `write()` chunks**
-    (`92ecd41594`) — found via the imported `filesystemwritablefilestream-verify` WPT subtest, which calls `.seek()`/`.truncate()` directly and separately pipes a `Blob.stream()` `ReadableStream` (which yields `Uint8Array` chunks, not a `Blob` or a string) into the writable stream.
-See decisions 3 and 4.
-12. **Fix: cap a write session's in-memory buffer at 4 GiB** (`f3ced467e1`) — closed the allocation-DoS gap flagged below, matching Servo's/Ladybird's own placeholder ceiling; see decision 9.
-13. **Add persistence, real storage-budget eviction, PHL/GREASE'ing, and rate limiting** (`21e4491f24`) — a self-audit surfaced five remaining gaps (grep for `TODO`/`FIXME`/documented "Phase 1 limitations" comments across the tree, cross-checked against the Deferred work list below); this step closes four of them (persistence, storage budget, wildcard PHL/GREASE, rate limiting) plus the write-size cap's own remaining "not per-origin/global budget" gap from step
-    12. See decisions 10–14.
-Verified with a real marionette-driven process restart (write, quit, relaunch, read back against a persistent profile), which also found and fixed a genuine Gecko footgun (decision 11) that a full COS WPT re-run alone would not have caught, since WPT test runs don't span a process restart.
-14. **Rework the release workflow: manual dispatch only, macOS + Linux + Windows** (`0c546f8d19`) — previously ran (and rebuilt macOS-only) on every push, which is wasteful for a full clean multi-platform build with no incremental caching; switched to `workflow_dispatch` only, and matrixed the existing bootstrap/build/package steps across `macos-14`, `ubuntu-22.04`, and `windows-2022`.
-Only the macOS leg has actually been run; see that step's own note in Verification plan below.
-15. **Fix: `./mach bootstrap` has no `--no-interactive` flag** (`d79b385aac`) — the very first triggered run of step 14's new workflow failed identically on all three legs at the bootstrap
-    step: `--no-interactive` is a *global* mach argument (must precede the subcommand), not one `bootstrap` itself accepts, so appending it after `--application-choice=browser` made mach reject the whole invocation outright.
-Simply dropped — mach's own `--help` says non-interactive behavior is already assumed whenever there's no terminal, which is always true in CI.
-16. **Enable `dom.crossOriginStorage.enabled` by default on this branch** (`cafc735ca0`) — so
-    testers downloading a release-workflow build can use the feature immediately, no `about:config` detour needed; updated the release notes to match.
-See decision 15's own "personal-fork testing branch, not a release channel" framing above for why this is a reasonable thing to do here specifically.
-17. **Add `nsIClearDataService` integration** (`a07ac65fa7`) — closing the gap flagged in an earlier self-audit: entries aren't per-origin storage, so "Clear Data"/"Forget This Site" previously did nothing to them at all, a real problem for a feature now enabled by default and writing to the user's actual profile directory.
-See decision 15 for the full design (and why it isn't simply "delete by ownership" the way every other `Cleaner` in `ClearDataService.sys.mjs` is).
-18. **Populate the Public Hash List with a real upstream snapshot** (`62a6025eb5`) — found while syncing this document to the shared spec repository: `WICG/cross-origin-storage` has a real, actively-maintained PHL pipeline this branch's own earlier self-audit had assumed didn't exist.
-    Downloaded the published `.dat` snapshot, verified it against the upstream-published SHA-256 checksum, and wired it in as described in decision 16.
-Also added this feature's first unit test (a gtest against the real shipped data), closing part of the "no unit tests" gap from that same earlier self-audit.
-19. **Fix: macOS `globstar` and missing Windows MozillaBuild** (`691bb1cff8`) — the release workflow's first triggered run failed on macOS (`shopt: globstar: invalid shell option name` — bash 3.2, macOS's bundled shell, only gained `globstar` in bash 4.0, and none of the three artifact glob patterns need it anyway) and on Windows (`./mach` itself hard-requires MozillaBuild pre-installed at exactly `C:\mozilla-build`, which a stock GitHub-hosted runner doesn't ship).
-Dropped `globstar` from the `shopt` call; added an explicit PowerShell install step for MozillaBuild before the first `./mach` invocation of any kind.
-20. **Add gtest coverage for the registry, utils, and rate limiter** (`8245611557`) — the gap that had specifically blocked upstreaming this branch (see the last Deferred-work bullet below).
-    Covers the create/read lifecycle, the concurrent-writer safety invariant (decision 8), disclosure scoping across all three scopes and its monotonic-upgrade rule, and the `RemoveSite`/`ClearAll` clear-data paths (step 17) — including the partial-revoke branch against two genuinely distinct sites (`example.com`/`example.org`), the specific gap the step-17 marionette script couldn't cover on its own.
-Also covers the rate limiter (step 13), including actually exhausting a write burst to a denial, closing another named gap below.
-    Found and fixed two real bugs in the process: raw NSS calls (`ComputeHashValueHex` → `PK11_HashBuf`) `MOZ_CRASH()` in a bare gtest process, since nothing there triggers PSM's normal startup path — the crash (not a hang) was what had looked like an unrelated ~20-minute test freeze, actually the headless crash reporter processing a report nothing was there to dismiss; fixed with an explicit `NSS_NoDB_Init(nullptr)` call, matching existing precedent in `security/manager/ssl/tests/gtest/HMACTest.cpp`.
-Separately, wildcard-scope disclosure is
-    correctly gated behind the PHL/GREASE roll (decision 16) even for the entry's own upgrade writer, which an earlier draft of this test suite hadn't accounted for — fixed by asserting only the deterministic parts of the monotonic-upgrade invariant, not a PHL/GREASE-dependent outcome for a fabricated test hash that was never going to be genuinely public.
-21. **Fix: Windows release artifact glob targeted the wrong file** (`13b8c5b052`) — the run triggered right after step 19 built successfully but then failed at artifact collection:
-    `./mach package` on Windows produces a plain `.zip` directly under `obj-*/dist/`, like the other two platforms, not the self-extracting NSIS `.installer.exe` under `dist/install/sea/` the glob was looking for (a separate build target this workflow never invokes).
-Changed the glob to match the `.zip` that's actually produced.

 ## Deferred / follow-up work

-Narrowed four times now from the original Phase 1 scoping: list/wildcard-scope and the write-size cap landed in steps 8 and 12; persistence, real storage-budget eviction, PHL/GREASE'ing, and rate limiting landed in step 13; `nsIClearDataService` integration landed in step 17; the real Public Hash List snapshot landed in step 18.
-What's left:
+What's still open, beyond the architecture described above:

-- **Real streaming writes**: a write session's bytes are still fully memory-resident during the write itself (step 12's 4 GiB cap), only reaching disk once `close()`'s `VerifyAndStore` succeeds (decision 10).
+- **Real streaming writes**: a write session's bytes are still fully memory-resident during the write itself (bounded by the 4 GiB cap, decision 9), only reaching disk once `close()`'s `VerifyAndStore` succeeds (decision 10).
 Real streaming (a disk-backed temp file, chunked transfer without holding the full payload in either process's memory) is what would let that ceiling be raised or removed safely.
-- **A real I/O thread for persistence**: `CrossOriginStoragePersistence` (and, since step 18, `CrossOriginStoragePublicHashList`'s own lazy load) does synchronous file I/O directly on the PBackground thread (documented in `CrossOriginStoragePersistence`'s own header comment) rather than dispatching to a dedicated thread the way QuotaManager does — correct but not necessarily
+- **A real I/O thread for persistence**: `CrossOriginStoragePersistence` (and `CrossOriginStoragePublicHashList`'s own lazy load) does synchronous file I/O directly on the PBackground thread (documented in `CrossOriginStoragePersistence`'s own header comment) rather than dispatching to a dedicated thread the way QuotaManager does — correct but not necessarily